 I like the way reading is encouraged in Charlottetown.
 So easy to borrow and return books.
 This system should be set up everywhere!

-There’s a number of little townships dotted throughout PEI and each has its own church, a couple of shops, cafes and sometimes a community hall.
+There’s a number of small townships dotted throughout PEI, each with its own church, a couple of shops, cafes and sometimes a community hall.
 Victoria is a compact township – just 4 blocks.

-Many of the beaches have red soil – rich oxide red and it’s quite dramatic in the right light.
+Many of the beaches have red soil – rich oxide red – quite dramatic in the right light.

-We met this little foxy fella who was waiting at the side of the road for his friend who was across the road.
+We spied this little foxy fella who was waiting at the side of the road for his friend who was across the road.

 Tomorrow we are off to Nova Scotia.
 Looking forward to that.

 Credit to thediscoverer.com for the feature photo.
 Wish mine had turned out as good as this one!